Updated October 2017

 challenging to stuff into its stowaway pocket.
 While synthetic insulation has become more compressible, long-term durability is still an issue.
 The fibers' ability to rebound to full loft decreases with repeated compression, and the more tightly compacted they are, the more wear the fiber matrices incur.
 Always store jackets in their uncompressed state.

 In this category, we assessed each piece's mobility, as well as small details that made each more comfortable.
 We found that some moved with us better than others, some had features, like fleece-lined chin guards or hand pockets, that deliver happiness for minimal weight.
 Let's discuss mobility first; this is an important jacket attribute.
 When you reach overhead while climbing or reach in your pack, a model that stays put (without the waist hem being tugged upwards) is appreciated.

-We assessed how easily we could move our arms, as well as the hood mobility.
+We assessed how well we could move our arms, as well as the hood mobility.
 Ease-of-use is also a consideration when comparing jackets.
 Nice zipper pulls, pockets in the right places, and convenient hood adjustments are a few features that contribute to higher comfort scores.
-Each product's individual review provides a rundown of the small details that stood out.
-Scores awarded for comfort contribute 20% of each model's score.
+Each product's review provides a rundown of the small details that stood out.
+Ratings awarded for comfort contribute 20% of each model's score.

 Comfort is in the the fit.
 We like it when our jacket fits snug enough that it insulates properly, but still allows us to stretch and move around.
 The Atom SL is offers great mobility with an athletic cut and stretchy side panels.

 We loved the comfort of both the Patagonia Nano Air

 (a perfect 10!) and Outdoor Research Uberlayer

 .
 The soft, stretchy fabrics feel great, provide mobility, and wick sweat.
 The Nano Air